kswanberg/Batch_LCModel_Analysis_Toolkit/README.md

 - Convert a directory of LCModel CONTROL files into a Linux .sh script for easy batch calls to LCModel
 - Collate a directory of LCModel .csv outputs into a single master file for convenient downstream analysis
 - Create publication-ready linear combination model fit figures from a directory of LCModel COORD outputs
-- Calculate fit residuals and normality statistics thereof from a directory of LCModel COORD outputs
+- Calculate spectral and fit quality metrics, including single-peak SNR, FWHM, residual normality, fit quality number, and more from a directory of LCModel COORD outputs
 - Collate the first page of each file in a directory of LCModel result PDFs into a single master file for convenient batch persual

 ### Citation